novix-sa/cubepy/docs/index.md

 # About Cubepy

 **Cubepy** is a Python package intended for operating with multidimensional labeled arrays.
-A labeled array is an array which dimensions are
+A labeled array is an array which dimensions or index are defined by a name.

 that aims to bring the labeled data power of  [pandas](http://pandas.pydata.org/)  to the physical sciences, by providing N-dimensional variants of the core pandas data structures.